 In the years following the respective revolutions in both America as well as in China, there were conditions leading to anarchy.
 Washington appointed Jefferson Secretary of State.
 This lead to a chaotic relation between the factions of Jefferson and the Republicans on one hand and Hamilton and John Adams representing the Federalists on the other.
 In a pouting mood, Jefferson went home.
 This was typical of his behavior.
 His outward manifestation was to withdraw and sulk.
 Privately, he was regrouping so that he could return and fight another day.

 Jefferson announced his bid for President against John Adams.
 He lost, and as was the case at that time, became Vice President.
 Four years later he ran again.
-Leading up to the election there was rancor, anger and hostility never seen before or since.
+Leading up to the election there was rancor, anger, and hostility never seen before.
 Adams people stated that anyone who voted for Jefferson was voting against God.
 Jefferson answered with vicious vituperations.
 The unknown dark side of Jefferson began to come to the foreground.
 America was nearly experiencing a second revolution.

 Fate intervened on the side of Jefferson.
 Out of the blue, Napoleon offered to sell his holdings in America.
 Jefferson was admonished for the purchase, but at that time virtually anything he did would be strongly disliked by his opposition.
 There is no doubt, however, that he was a successful President.